Five Dynasties and Ten Kingdoms — Decades of War and Division

 There were many kings with ridiculous behaviors in this era:

-A king of one of these regimes was quite brave and talented; after he gained lots of territory through his military achievements, he started to act like a professional actor.
-Soon, he was assassinated and burnt down with his beloved musical instruments.
+A king from one of these regimes was quite brave and talented.
+After gaining a significant amount of territory through military achievements, he began to behave like a professional actor.
+However, he was soon assassinated and his beloved musical instruments were burnt down with him.

 A king required all his governors to become eunuchs; he believed that one without family could be devoted to their job.